-Dr. Stinchfield’s teaching interests include marital, couple, and family counseling; supervision; practicum and internship; and basic counseling skills.
+Dr. Stinchfield’s teaching interests include: clinical supervision; practicum and internship; basic counseling skills; and systems.
 Scholarly interests include: research mentoring; integrative reflective model of group supervision; triadic supervision; motherhood and academia; and reflecting teams.

 Professional organizations that she is affiliated with include the American Counseling Association (ACA); Association for Counselor Educators and Supervisors (ACES); North Atlantic Region of the Association for Counselor Educators and Supervisors (NARACES).
 She has presented at ACA’s international conference as well as ACES national and regional conferences on motherhood and academia, triadic supervision, career satisfaction, and the Integrative Reflective Model of Group Supervision.
 She currently serves as Past-President for NARACES, having served in the role of President during the 2019-2020 year.

 - Counseling Skills and Techniques